-- warm-season grass with improved cold tolerance
+- Warm-season grass with improved cold tolerance.

-- prefers sun, tolerates some light shade
+- Prefers sun, tolerates some light shade.

-- suitable for southern and transition zones
+- Suitable for southern and transition zones.

-- low water and maintenance requirements
+- Low water and maintenance requirements.

-- dense, traffic-tolerant growth
+- Dense, traffic-tolerant growth.

-Zoysia Grass BasicsZoysia grass is native to Asia, but it's been in the United States since at least 1895,1 around the time lawns first captured the interest of American homeowners.
-It is what's known as a warm-season grass, meaning its active growth starts in the warmth of late spring and peaks during hot summer weather.
+Zoysia grass is native to Asia, but it's been in the United States since at least 1895,1 around the time the first American lawns appeared.
+It is known as a warm-season grass, meaning its active growth starts in the warmth of late spring and peaks during hot summer weather.
 Zoysia is perennial, so it comes back year after year when grown in appropriate climates.
-It's well-suited to lawns across the southern tier of states, from the hot, humid Southeast to parts of California.
+It's well-suited to lawns across the southern states, from the hot, humid Southeast to parts of California.

-Characteristics to ConsiderZoysia grass establishes more slowly than some lawn grasses, but it forms a very dense carpet of grass beneath your feet.
-It's so dense, few lawn weeds penetrate established Zoysia lawns.
+Zoysia grass establishes more slowly than some lawn grasses, but it forms a very dense carpet of grass beneath your feet.
+Few lawn weeds penetrate established Zoysia lawns.
 The grass spreads by above-ground stems called stolons and underground stems called rhizomes.
-This thick, dense growth earns it favor from warm-climate sod producers and families that use their lawns heavily for lawn games and entertaining.
+This thick, dense growth earns favor among warm-climate sod producers and families that use their lawns heavily for lawn games and entertaining.